Ofcom is the regulator for the communications services that we use and rely on each day.

 Published: 13 March 2024

-We publish data on which UK telephone numbers are available for allocation or are allocated, and lists of codes for use in number porting and other administrative tasks.
+Data on which UK telephone numbers are available for allocation or are allocated, and lists of codes for use in number porting and other administrative tasks.

 Published: 27 November 2023